-The Heritage Alliance holds a series of #heritagedebates on issues affecting the heritage sector annually throughout England.
+The Heritage Alliance holds an annual Heritage Debate on issues affecting the heritage sector.

-Our Heritage Debates aim to stimulate new thinking on the benefits of our heritage to us all.
-These debates therefore help to transmit new ideas to ensure that the new perspectives generated through research are understood by those formulating policy and practice in relation to heritage, and equally, that the major challenges facing the heritage sector are understand by researchers.
+Our Heritage Debates aim to stimulate new thinking on the benefits of our heritage.
+These debates help to transmit new ideas to ensure that the new perspectives generated through research are understood by those formulating policy and practice in relation to heritage, and equally, that the major challenges facing the heritage sector are understand by researchers.

 Heritage Debates are made possible through the kind sponsorship of Ecclesiastical Insurance.